Planning for Washington State’s Death Tax

 (Updated January 28, 2020 by Carrie Jo Umba)

-The Tax Cuts and Jobs Act of 2017 provides a window of opportunity before 2026 to make use of your personal gift / estate exemption of $11,200,000 (2018-adjusted annually for inflation).
+The Tax Cuts and Jobs Act of 2017 provides a window of opportunity before 2026 to make use of your personal gift / estate exemption of $11,580,000 (2020-adjusted annually for inflation).
 This exemption can be used to reduce gift / generation skipping taxes (GST) or Federal estate taxes.
 If a person’s estate or taxable lifetime gifts exceed this amount, there is a 40% tax on the excess.

-When a Washington State resident or someone that owns property in Washington dies with net assets worth more than $2,193,000 (2018-adjusted annually for inflation), they are liable for Washington death taxes, also known as estate taxes.
+When a Washington State resident or someone that owns property in Washington dies with net assets worth more than $2,193,000, they are liable for Washington death taxes, also known as estate taxes.
 The graduated tax rates range from 10 percent to 20 percent (over $1,490,000).

-While the Washington state death taxes are deductible against the Federal estate taxable income, (not the Federal estate taxes) if there are no Federal estate taxes due, then the state estate tax is effectively increased.
-Currently, Washington and Oregon are the only western states with a death tax.
-In 2018, Washington is one of 13 states that collects death taxes and six other states have an inheritance tax. https://taxfoundation.org/does-your-state-have-estate-or-inheritance-tax-0
+If you hold Washington property, it is subject to both Federal and State estate tax at the time of your death.
+While the Washington state death taxes are deductible against the Federal estate taxable income, if there are no Federal estate taxes due, then the state estate tax is effectively increased.

 Washington residents with net assets of more than $2,193,000 ($4,386,000 for married couples) are advised to speak to estate planning professionals to find ways to minimize the Washington estate tax.